byronwolfman/nomad-playground/labs/03-one-off-simple-batches.md

   * Run this again; does the scheduler attempt to re-run both containers, or just one?
 * Revert the job to normal and execute with `count = 1`; immediately set `count = 2` and re-execute before the first batch job finishes

-Rever the jobspec file to default, then switch to version 0.3 and:
+Revert the jobspec file to default, then switch to version 0.3 and:

 * Set `attempts = 1`
 * Set `mode = "delay"`